oracle/learning-library/workshops/container-native-development/LabGuide200-Linux.md

   - an Oracle Cloud account that will be supplied by your instructor

-# Provision Kubernetes Using Terraform
+# Provision Oracle Container Engine for Kubernetes

 ## Set Up Oracle Cloud infrastructure